jbouwh/ser2net/README.md

 This version of ser2net is customized to use with a generic DSMR (Slimme Meter) P1 to USB adapter.

 The tcp port can be used with the dsmr integration of Home Assistant or Omnikdatalogger

+This repository does not maintain the ser2net sourcecode.
+The sourcecode can be found here: https://sourceforge.net/projects/ser2net/